Proposals for CFHT Open for Semester 2013B

 Acknowledgement of Publications with CFHT Data

-Access to the CFHT was made possible by the Institute of Astronomy and Astrophysics, Academia Sinica, Taiwan.
+Access to the CFHT was made possible by the Institute of Astronomy and Astrophysics, Academia Sinica.